BFang-Overflow/Figure-Case-Study/IMU Subsystem Automation Test Design Doc.md

 ![gyro_grade](doc_images/gyro_ins_grd.jpg)

 #### IMU design considerations
-To achieve high IMU Accuracy  the following factors need to be considered during design and validtions.
+To achieve high IMU Accuracy  the following factors need to be considered during design and validations.

 1. **Zero-Bias Temperature Hysteresis**: IMU output can deviate due to temperature changes.
 Using temperature compensation algorithms and choosing brands with precise compensation technology ensures reliability.
 2. **Vibration Characteristics**: IMUs should handle vibrations with features like vibration isolation and filtering to maintain accuracy.